rucsi/assets/README.md

-# less and js files created by rucsi6
+# less and js files created by Krisztian Petrucsik